 Now you’re going to rub some Hawaiian Sea Salt into it.
 I like to use a combination of Hawaiian Black Sea Salt and Hawaiian Red Sea Salt (Alaea), but you can use whatever kind of coarse sea salt you like or can find.
 The black sea salt gets its color from lava.
 The lava adds not only color, also minerals and activated charcoal, giving it a smokey earthy flavor.
 The red sea salt (also known as alaea salt) gets its color from, alaea, or volcanic baked red clay.
 Alaea enriches the salt with iron oxide and gives the salt its reddish pink color.
 The flavor is slightly nutty and sweet.

 Then you’ll drizzle a bit of liquid smoke flavoring over the meat, cover the slow cooker, put it on low heat, and forget about it for 16 to 20 hours, turning it once during the cooking time.
 THAT’S IT!
 Don’t be tempted to add any additional liquid–you don’t need it.
 The fat in the roast will provide more than enough liquid, I promise. **Note: For this size of roast, you will need a 6-qt. slow cooker.
 If you have a smaller slow cooker, use a smaller roast and reduce the amount of the other ingredients accordingly.
 As I mentioned above, you may or may not need the full 20 hours of cooking time, depending on how hot your low setting is on your slow cooker.
-When I use my slow cooker, it takes about 18 hours.**
+When I use my slow cooker, it takes about 18 hours. *UPDATE: With my newer slow cooker my cooking time is less, as the lowest temperature is higher.
+With newer slow cookers I find that a cooking range of 8 to 12 hours on low heat works nicely.

 When it’s done, you’ll be able to easily shred the meat with two forks.